cabo/omap/draft-bormann-cbor-cddl-ordered-multi-maps.md

 Specification: https://github.com/shanewholloway/js-cbor-codec/blob/master/docs/CBOR-259-spec--explicit-maps.md

-The above proposed tag 128 may be used instead to guide a JavaScript decoder into interpreting a CBOR map as a JavaScript Map instead of an Object.
+The above defined tag 128 may be used instead to guide a JavaScript decoder into interpreting a CBOR map as a JavaScript Map instead of an Object.

 ### Tag 275

 Specification: https://github.com/ecorm/cbor-tag-text-key-map

-The above proposed tag 132 may be used instead to guide a decoder into interpreting a CBOR map as a JavaScript-like Object having only text string keys.
+The above defined tag 132 may be used instead to guide a decoder into interpreting a CBOR map as a JavaScript-like Object having only text string keys.
 The decoder would have to verify the first key to establish that the map has uniform text string keys.

 ### Tag TBD279 ###

 Draft specification: https://github.com/Sekenre/cbor-ordered-map-spec/blob/master/CBOR_Ordered_Map.md

-The above proposed tag 130 may be used instead to encode maps where the insertion order of key-value pairs must be preserved.
+The above defined tag 130 may be used instead to encode maps where the insertion order of key-value pairs must be preserved.

 ### Tag TDB280 ###

 Draft specification: https://github.com/ecorm/cbor-tag-multimap

-The above proposed tag 129 may be used instead to encode a multimap as an array of key-value pairs.
+The above defined tag 129 may be used instead to encode a multimap as an array of key-value pairs.

 CDDL Support for Map-Like Data Items